TITLE 89: SOCIAL SERVICES

 F) Persons lawfully admitted for permanent residence under the INA including:

-i) Afghani immigrants with special immigrant status under section 101(a)(27) of the INA.
+i) Afghani immigrants with special immigrant status under section 101(a)(27) of INA (8 USC 1101).
 The five-year residency requirement set forth in subsection (b)(2) of this Section does not apply to this sub-group.

 H) Persons who are a spouse, widow or child of a U.S. citizen or a spouse or child of a legal permanent resident (LPR) who have been battered or subjected to extreme cruelty by the U.S. citizen or LPR or a member of that relative's family who lived with them, who no longer live with the abuser or plans to live separately within one month after receipt of assistance and whose need for assistance is due, at least in part, to the abuse; and

-2) Those persons who are in the categories set forth in subsections (b)(1)(F) and (b)(1)(G) of this Section, who enter the United States on or after August 22, 1996, shall not be eligible for five years beginning on the date the person entered the United States.
+2) Those persons who are in the categories set forth in subsections (b)(1)(F) and (b)(1)(G) and who enter the United States on or after August 22, 1996 shall not be eligible for five years beginning on the date the person entered the United States.